jneimantokbox/annotation-widget/README.md

-# OpenTok Annotations Widget for JavaScript -- Beta
+# OpenTok Annotations Widget for JavaScript

 While TokBox hosts [OpenTok.js](https://tokbox.com/developer/sdks/js/), you must host the JavaScript Annotations widget yourself.
 This allows you to modify the widget as desired.